TanyaGarbaruk/-lolMiner-releases/README.md

 ### lolMiner 1.0

 - lolMiner got a restructure how to configure it and also features a 2nd, more simple config file format.
-  Use lolMiner -h to get a list of new supported parameters or visit the new [online manual](https://github.com/Lolliedieb/lolMiner-releases/wiki)
+  Use lolMiner -h to get a list of new supported parameters.
 - Added optimizes solvers for Beam Hash III for AMD & Nvidia cards.
 Use *--coin BEAM* to auto switch from BeamHash II to BeamHash III on fork (approx June 28th, requires 8G card) or select Beam Hash III solver manually with *--algo BEAM-III* (requires 6G card)
 - Added performance improved (+ >10%) GRIN-C29M solver for 8G GPUs
 - Added Cuckaroo-30 solver to mine Cortex Ai (*--coin CTXC* or *--algo C30CTX*) for all 8G and higher GPUs